Merck Manual

 • Usually, doctors can diagnose the infection by doing a physical examination, but sometimes amniotic fluid must be analyzed.

-• Women are given antibiotics and drugs to lower body temperature, and delivery is scheduled as soon as possible.
+• Women are given antibiotics and medications to lower body temperature, and delivery is scheduled as soon as possible.

 Risk factors for intraamniotic infection

-Intraamniotic infection typically develops because bacteria from the vagina enter the uterus and infect the tissues around the fetus.
+Intraamniotic infection typically develops when bacteria from the vagina enter the uterus and infect the tissues around the fetus.
+Many different kinds of bacteria normally live in the vagina.
+Usually these do not cause a vaginal infection, but if they spread to the uterus, they can cause a uterine infection.
 Normally, mucus in the cervix, the membranes around the fetus, and the placenta prevent bacteria from causing infection.
 However, certain conditions can make it easier for bacteria to breach these defenses.

 Intraamniotic infection is also more likely if

-Rarely, infection occurs when internal fetal monitoring Fetal monitoring Labor is a series of rhythmic, progressive contractions of the uterus that gradually move the fetus through the lower part of the uterus (cervix) and birth canal (vagina) to the outside world... read more is done.
-For this procedure, doctors monitor the fetus by inserting an electrode (a small round sensor attached to a wire) through the woman’s vagina and attached to the fetus’s scalp.
+Rarely, infection occurs when internal fetal monitoring is done.
+For this procedure, doctors monitor the fetus by inserting an electrode (a small round sensor attached to a wire) through a woman’s vagina and attached to the fetus’s scalp.

 Complications of intraamniotic infection